Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 This one was probably my favorite task.

 If you read my other write ups, you know that I usually use a combination of Ghidra and Binja.
-For this task, Binja ended up being more useful at first (or at least, sort of easier to read the dissassembly compared to what Ghidra was giving me), and then I ended off the task with Ghidra.
+For this task, Binja ended up being more useful at first (or at least, sort of easier to read the disassembly compared to what Ghidra was giving me), and then I ended off the task with Ghidra.

 First, we can load the binary, `suspicious`, into Binja and start looking at what we're working with

 I do just want to preface that I did this entire task statically.
 It is possible to do it dynamically, or a little bit of both, but the binary has multiple debugger checks, and to just avoid dealing with any of that, I went with a purely static approach.
 Also, I figured it'd be safer considering the fact that the binary is very likely malware

-> Note that the below dissassembly snippets already show renamed function names as a result of my analysis
+> Note that the below disassembly snippets already show renamed function names as a result of my analysis

 Beginning with main, immediately we see some really weird stuff going on